SkroxiousDM/SkroxiousDM/docs/3.Classes/Scoundrel.md

 ### ABILITY SCORE IMPROVEMENT OR FEAT
 When you reach 4th level, and again at 8th, 10th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can’t increase an ability score above 20 using this feature.

 Instead of improving your ability scores you can instead choose to gain a feat.
-See @Compendium[symbaroum5eplayersguide.ros-pg-player-guide-journal.5Ya7wZlEARDOWd2u]{01.4a - Classes and Feats}for more about feats.
+See [[General Feats]] for more about feats.

 ### UNCANNY DODGE
-Starting at 3rdlevel, when an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.
+Starting at 3rd level, when an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.

 ### Amazing Dodge
 You twist, bend, and roll out of the path of an incoming attack